f5devcentral/access-labs/class2/module2/lab03.rst

 #.
 You will see an active session for **user2**.
 #.
 Expand the session to see all the sub-sessions by clicking the **+ (Plus symbol)** to the left of the session ID.

-   .. note :: Your session ID will not match the one displayed in the screenshot below.
+   .. note:: Your session ID will not match the one displayed in the screenshot below.

    |image29|